-At the ends, if possible suspend the FCP from support poles, or use support ropes from trees or buildings beyond the end(s).
+At the ends, if possible suspend the FCP from stiff/thick PVC support poles, or use support ropes from trees, buildings, etc. beyond the end(s).
 These avoid issues with other kinds of support.

 If possible do not route the FCP next to a wooden, wire or iron fence.
 Try to keep at least 5 feet separation.
 Wood will be a dielectric loss, especially when wood is older and soaks water.
 Wire or iron will carry lossy induced currents from RF fields not yet formed to net zero.
 If a fence must be used, the least amount of loss to a fence for the same separation distance is directly above the fence.

 If at all possible keep a five foot (1.5 m) separation from any dielectric materials, buildings, concrete walls, fences, tree canopy above, bushes below, tree trunks, etc. In woodsy areas the best arrangement is through a ten foot (3 m) diameter "tunnel" cleared of dielectric and maintained so at least annually.
 Trim branches and bushes.
 In an unmanaged space mow weeds and miscellaneous growth to the ground and cut down unwanted saplings before they can grow up into FCP space.

 Acceptable bend points for an FCP are anywhere in quarter 1 or quarter 4.
 Bends should be 90 degrees or less off the center FCP line.
 Left hand or right hand bends are OK.
 Bends at both 1-2 and 3-4 points are acceptable and may allow a very compact deployment in extremely confined circumstances.
 If you are using two spacers between the center and an end support, the outer of the two spacers is a convenient bend point that does not add spacers.